yitzchak/nontrivial-gray-streams/README.md

 ## PATHNAME

-PATHNAME is also permitted to be implemented as generic functions.
+[CL:PATHNAME][] is also permitted to be implemented as generic functions.
 There is no default method since it is not valid for all streams.
-If PATHNAME is made generic then the feature `:gray-streams-pathname` will be present.
+If [CL:PATHNAME][] is made generic then the feature `:gray-streams-pathname` will be present.

 ## TRUENAME

-TRUENAME is also permitted to be implemented as generic functions.
+[CL:TRUENAME][] is also permitted to be implemented as generic functions.
 There is no default method since it is not valid for all streams.
-If TRUENAME is made generic then the feature `:gray-streams-truename` will be present.
+If [CL:TRUENAME][] is made generic then the feature `:gray-streams-truename` will be present.

 # Optional Predicates